Graphs, Diagrams & Statistics (AQA GCSE Geography): Revision Note

 Examiner Tips and Tricks

-In the exam, you will not be asked to draw an entire graph.
-However, it is common to be asked to complete an unfinished graph using the data provided.
-You may also be asked to identify anomalous results or to draw the best fit line on a scatter graph.
+It is common to receive instructions to complete an incomplete graph using the provided data.
+The exam may also require you to identify anomalous results or draw the best-fit line on a scatter graph.

 • Take your time to ensure that you have marked the data on the graph accurately